dclause/hermes-five/README.md

 the [issue queue](https://github.com/dclause/hermes-five/issues).

 - Fork the repository
-- Create a new branch (git checkout -b feature-branch)
+- Create a new branch: `git checkout -b feature-branch`
-- Commit your changes (git commit -am 'Add new feature')
+- Commit your changes: `git commit -am 'Add new feature'`
-- Push to the branch (git push origin feature-branch)
+- Push to the branch: `git push origin feature-branch`
 - Create a new Pull Request

 **_The author does not claim to know everything about Rust programming or IoT, and all ideas are welcome as long as they